-While reduced lumbar extensor muscle endurance has been reported as a risk factor for low back injury in adults (Biering-Sorensen 1984; McGill 2007), the link in adolescents is less clear.
+Reduced low back muscle endurance has been found to be a risk factor for low back injury in adults (Biering-Sorensen 1984; McGill 2007).
 A study in female adolescent rowers found a link between lower limb and lumbar endurance deficits and LBP (Perich et al).
-They also found those with LBP were more likely to demonstrate slumped sitting posture. interventional study showed that an improvement in sitting posture was associated with better low back muscle activation, and this was correlated with improved low back muscle endurance (O'Sullivan et al 2006).
+They also found those with LBP were more likely to demonstrate slumped sitting posture.
+An interventional study showed that an improvement in sitting posture was associated with better low back muscle activation, and this was correlated with improved low back muscle endurance (O'Sullivan et al 2006).